MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-vpn-s2s.md

 The previous section showed how to manage IPsec/IKE policy for an existing site-to-site connection.
 The following section walks through the following operations on a connection:

-1. Show the IPsec/IKE policy of a connection
+1. Show the IPsec/IKE policy of a connection.
-2. Add or update the IPsec/IKE policy to a connection
+2. Add or update the IPsec/IKE policy to a connection.
-3. Remove the IPsec/IKE policy from a connection
+3. Remove the IPsec/IKE policy from a connection.

 > [!NOTE]
 > IPsec/IKE policy is supported on *Standard* and *HighPerformance* route-based VPN gateways only.
-It does not work on the *Basic* gateway SKU.
+It doesn't work on the *Basic* gateway SKU.

 ### 1. Show the IPsec/IKE policy of a connection